cwestwater/cwestwater.github.io/_posts/2018-04-21-Global-Azure-Bootcamp-2018.md

 ## Conclusion

 This was a really useful event for me.
 It gave me some great pointers on getting started in Azure and it's always enjoyable to hear people who are passionate about technology speak.
-Thanks to Sarah for organising, the sponsors and Microsoft for lunch.
-Thanks to Kenny too for bringing a VR headset and letting us try it.
+Thanks to Sarah for organising, the sponsors ([Redgate](https://www.red-gate.com/), [elmah.io](https://elmah.io/), [Servent](https://www.servent.co.uk/)) and Microsoft for lunch.
 Hopefully it will be back in 2019.